The best leave in probe thermometer.

 I had tried over versions of in-oven thermometers over the years and frankly, they don’t even compare.
 I had purchased a less expensive version from Amazon, that despite its great reviews, was made of cheap plastic, smelled toxic and was complicated to use.
 I used it maybe twice and it found its way to the back of a drawer somewhere.

-Thermoworks also sets themselves apart from their competitors not just because of their superior products, but also because of their exceptional resources available to users.
+Thermoworks themselves apart from their competitors not just because of their superior products, but also because of their exceptional resources available to users.
 They provide easy to follow instructions, online support, instructional videos, temperature suggestions, recipes, and so much more.
 It’s rare to find a company with so much dedication to ensuring a good product experience to their users.

 “I don’t just have one, I have three.”